ivanciric/productnft/readme.txt

 == Description ==

-WooNFT is an innovative WooCommerce plugin designed to seamlessly bridge the gap between traditional e-commerce and the burgeoning world of NFTs (Non-Fungible Tokens).
-By enabling merchants to offer their products as unique NFT variants, WooNFT ushers in a new era of digital asset ownership and collectibility, all powered by the efficiency and scalability of the NEAR protocol.
+ProductNFT is an innovative WooCommerce plugin designed to seamlessly bridge the gap between traditional e-commerce and the burgeoning world of NFTs (Non-Fungible Tokens).
+By enabling merchants to offer their products as unique NFT variants, ProductNFT ushers in a new era of digital asset ownership and collectibility, all powered by the efficiency and scalability of the NEAR protocol.

 ### **Key Features:**

 - **AI-Powered Art Generation**: Transform your products into one-of-a-kind digital masterpieces.
 Every item is distinct and collectible.
-- **Seamless Integration with WooCommerce**: WooNFT is built to integrate flawlessly with your existing WooCommerce store, allowing for a smooth transition to offering NFT variants of your products.
+- **Seamless Integration with WooCommerce**: ProductNFT is built to integrate flawlessly with your existing WooCommerce store, allowing for a smooth transition to offering NFT variants of your products.
 - **NEAR Protocol Support**: Benefit from the speed, low transaction fees, and eco-friendly blockchain technology of NEAR protocol.
-WooNFT leverages NEAR to offer a scalable and sustainable NFT experience.
+ProductNFT leverages NEAR to offer a scalable and sustainable NFT experience.
 - **Mintbase Chain Abstraction**: We simplify the blockchain experience through Mintbase, offering a layer of abstraction that lowers the barrier of entry for both merchants and buyers.
 No need for deep technical knowledge to start selling or collecting NFTs.

 ### **Benefits for Merchants:**